 Duke Energy employees and retirees actively contribute to their communities as volunteers and leaders at a wide variety of nonprofit organizations.
 Duke Energy is committed to building on its legacy of community service.
 For more information, visit www.duke-energy.com/foundation.

 Duke Energy is a Fortune 125 company traded on the New York Stock Exchange under the symbol DUK.
 More information about the company is available at www.duke-energy.com.

 About John S. and James L. Knight Foundation

 Knight Foundation is a national foundation with strong local roots.
 We invest in journalism, in the arts, and in the success of cities where brothers John S. and James L. Knight once published newspapers.
 Our goal is to foster informed and engaged communities, which we believe are essential for a healthy democracy.

 About Harvey B. Gantt Center for African American Arts + Culture

 The Harvey B. Gantt Center for African-American Arts + Culture is a multi-disciplinary arts institution located in the heart of Charlotte, North Carolina.
-Founded in 1974, the Gantt Center’s mission is to present, preserve and celebrate excellence in the art, history and culture of African-Americans and those of African descent through dance, music, visual and literary arts, film, educational programs, theatre productions and community outreach.
-The Gantt Center features fine art exhibits from around the world and is home to the nationally celebrated John and Vivian Hewitt Collection of African-American Art, which was generously donated by Bank of America, and is accessible online.
+Founded in 1974, the Gantt Center’s mission is to present, preserve and celebrate excellence in the art, history and culture of African-Americans and those of African descent through visual and literary arts, dance music, film, educational programs, theatre productions and community outreach.
+The Gantt Center features fine art exhibitions from around the world and is home to the nationally celebrated John and Vivian Hewitt Collection of African-American Art, which was generously donated by Bank of America, and is accessible online.